 Among many important requirements, the policies prohibit employees from:

-- engaging in the direct lobbying of government officials without approval from both the Altria Client Services (ALCS) Law department and the ALCS External Affairs department; and
+- engaging in the direct lobbying of government officials without approval from both the Altria Client Services (ALCS) Law department and the ALCS Government Affairs department; and

-- engaging in grassroots activities without approval from both the ALCS Law department and the ALCS External Affairs department.
+- engaging in grassroots activities without approval from both the ALCS Law department and the ALCS Government Affairs department.

 Policies & Procedures Guiding Our Involvement In the Political Process